 How can I get traceability for my private label and non-branded products?

-Once you have obtained a supply chain certificate and license, your entity will have access to an online traceability account.
-With this account you can receive traceability of your Rainforest Alliance Certified private label and non-branded products throughout the supply chain.
+Once you have obtained a supply chain certificate and license, your entity will have access to an online traceability account in our traceability system, MultiTrace.
+MultiTrace can be accessed via the Rainforest Alliance Certification Platform (RACP).
+In MultiTrace you can receive traceability of your Rainforest Alliance Certified private label and non-branded products throughout the supply chain.

-For tea, engaging in traceability has also become optional.
-The traceability will end with the packer (private label manufacturer) of the tea product.
+For tea, the traceability ends with the packer (private label manufacturer) of the tea product.
 The packer will be required to commit, confirm and pay the SD/SI contribution to the Farm Certificate Holder (via the Rainforest Alliance payment facility) and redeem the volumes.

-If you wish to opt-in to traceability for your private label tea, meaning you will have full traceability of your Rainforest Alliance Certified tea in the traceability system, you need to make this known to your packers and you will be required to take over the SD/SI commitment, confirm and redeem volumes from the traceability platform and pay SD/SI through the Rainforest Alliance payment facility.
-In this case, the packer of your private label tea products will issue sales transactions of the certified products in the traceability system.
-You can get access to traceability reporting data and can request to do percentage claims on the volumes of private label Rainforest Alliance certified tea you source.
+If you wish to engage in traceability for your private label tea, meaning you will have full traceability of your Rainforest Alliance Certified tea in the traceability system, you need to make this known to your packers and you will be required to take over the SD/SI commitment, confirm and redeem volumes from the traceability platform and pay SD/SI through the Rainforest Alliance payment facility.
+In this case, the packer of your private label tea products will issue sales transactions of the certified products to you in the traceability system.
+Engaging in traceability will give you access to traceability reporting data.

 Can I stop making use of traceability?